capensis/canopsis/doc/TR/TR__alarms.rst

 ^^^^^^^^^^^^^^^

 * The widget needs a title.
-* If there are no user preferences, default_sort_key and default_sort_dir may be defined
+* If there are no user preferences, default_sort_column may be defined

 Tab 2 : Columns